The 6 best online checking accounts

 Some online checking accounts are operated by completely digital banks or new challenger banks, while others are operated by major banks and credit unions.

-If you use an FDIC-insured bank, your money is backed by the US government up to $250,000.
+Yes, as long as you use an FDIC-insured bank.
+When you keep your money in an FDIC-insured bank, your funds are backed by the US government for up to $250,000.
 But to keep your account and personal information secure, be aware of:

 If you’re tech savvy and prefer to manage your finances independently, an online checking account can offer convenience and low fees.
 But if you regularly get help at your local bank branch, the tradeoff might not be worth it.
 To make sure you’re choosing an account that’s the right fit for you, compare other checking accounts before making a decision.